Skip to main content

 Some people are dealing with the inconveniences of being at home, while others have the stress of taking care of/worrying about other family members.

 Solution: Flexibility is critical.
-Create an environment in which if someone needs to reschedule, it is met with empathy and understanding.
+Create an environment where, if someone needs to reschedule, it is met with empathy and understanding.

-Example: At ModelExpand, we create buffers for deadlines as we understand things come up unexpectedly.
-At UT Southwestern Medical Center, we offer childcare and eldercare at reduced costs for employees and also provide webinars on how to work remotely from home.
+Example: ModelExpand creates deadline buffers as we understand things come up unexpectedly.
+UT Southwestern Medical Center offers childcare and eldercare at reduced costs for employees and provides webinars on how to work remotely from home.

 Ensure access to technology

-Solution: Provide a stipend/budget to ensure everyone has what they need in order to comfortably participate in virtual meetings from a technology perspective.
+Solution: Provide a stipend/budget to ensure everyone has what they need to participate comfortably in virtual meetings from a technology perspective.

-Example: Companies such as Shopify, Indeed, Buffer and many more are helping to pay for their employees’ home-office setup as a result of COVID-19.
+Example: Companies such as Shopify, Indeed, Buffer, and many more are helping to pay for their employees’ home-office setup due to COVID-19.

 Neutralize power dynamics with virtual backgrounds

 Status can be signaled based on someone’s background, and research shows that status can affect how we assess individual competency.
-When there are decisions being made or meetings being held, backgrounds can unconsciously affect power dynamics.
+When decisions or meetings are made, backgrounds can unconsciously affect power dynamics.

 Solution: Encourage blurred, neutral, or virtual backgrounds across the board.
 Here are a few to get you started and to share with your team.

-Example: Some companies are using virtual backgrounds as a way to actually bond as opposed to separate.
-A variety of companies have encouraged the use of virtual backgrounds, and organizations such as the Human Rights Campaign are providing inclusive backgrounds (they released virtual backgrounds for Pride month).
+Example: Some companies are using virtual backgrounds as a way to bond instead of separate.
+Various companies have encouraged virtual backgrounds, and organizations such as the Human Rights Campaign are providing inclusive backgrounds

 Audit your virtual get-togethers

 If you’re going to host workplace activities or team-building events, consider the money or time it requires.
-Something as seemingly benign as a “Peleton competition” or “cooking competition” can put an extra strain on certain folks.
-Not everyone can afford certain workout options and paying for the many ingredients/time it takes to make a meal while caring for others can be straining.
+Something as seemingly benign as a “Peloton competition” or “cooking competition” can put an extra strain on some folks.
+Not everyone can afford certain workout options, and paying for the many ingredients or devoting time to make a meal while caring for others at home can be straining.

 Solution: Encourage virtual events that aren’t heavy on finances or time.
-Consider keeping these events to work hours in case people have other responsibilities to tend to.
+Consider keeping these events to work hours in case people have other responsibilities.

 Embrace various communication methods

-If someone is sharing their home - be it with a partner, roommate, or family member - it can be hard to get a quiet room to themselves.
-What’s even more challenging is if two people have meetings at the same time.
-Though we’re aware this may be the case, many managers still expect people to fully engage in meetings as usual.
+If someone is sharing their home – with a partner, roommate, or family member – it can be hard to get a quiet room to themselves.
+What’s even more challenging is if two people have meetings simultaneously.
+Though we know this may be the case, many managers still expect people to engage fully in meetings as usual.

 Solution: Embrace the chat functions and online collaboration tools.
-If your team is in a virtual meeting with multiple people, emphasize the use of chat since there is an understanding that not everyone can speak.
+If your team is in a virtual meeting with multiple people, emphasize using chat since there is an understanding that not everyone can speak.
 Similarly, utilize tools like Asana and Basecamp so collaboration can continue without a meeting every time.

 Example: Asana has encouraged communication contracts with their teams.
-Based on personal situations, communication preferences are going to look different for each person, which is why it’s helpful to have the conversation upfront.
-It also normalizes the idea that people have different preferences and allows for people to not feel different or isolated for having certain needs.
+Based on personal situations, communication preferences will look different for each person, so it’s helpful to have the conversation upfront.
+It also normalizes the idea that people have different preferences and allows them to not feel different or isolated for certain needs.

 Rethink performance reviews

-Solution: Rethink performance expectations and talk about how leaders and managers can adapt their expectations to take into account unique circumstances.
+Solution: Rethink performance expectations and discuss how leaders and managers can adapt their expectations to consider unique circumstances.

-Example: Facebook decided to forgo performance reviews during COVID-19 as they know people are dealing with different stressors at home.
+Example: Facebook decided to forgo performance reviews during COVID-19 as they know people deal with different stressors at home.
 At the same time, they’re providing bonuses and health leave.

 Changing company cultures for the better

-Want to learn more about D&I in the workplace?
+Want to learn more about DEI in the workplace?

 What’s next